g0v-data/g0v-hackmd-archive/notes/QoSKGWAPTLOSDR1tbhRZbg.md

 I will ask Chosun Ilbo: What is the basis for claiming that Parti inflated personnel costs by double?
 Aside from reprinting the KCC's press release and distorting it, what investigation did you conduct to verify the claim of double inflation of personnel costs?
 Did you consider the potential stigma that expressions like "double inflation of personnel costs" could impose on the parties involved while writing the article?

 Parti determined the personnel costs for the project based on the criteria presented by the KCC and the Viewer Media Foundation.
-Furthermore, all personnel costs calculated according to the criteria were fully paid to the activists within their actual salaries.
-After the project concluded, Parti submitted a settlement report containing details of the personnel cost payments, and no issues were raised.
+Furthermore, all personnel costs calculated according to the criteria were fully paid to the people involved.
+The assumption that these funds were used for anything other than salary is false.
+After the project concluded, Parti submitted a financial report containing details of the personnel cost payments, and no issues were raised.
 Throughout the audit, Parti continuously clarified that "the determination of personnel costs was made according to the criteria, and all personnel costs were paid as actual salaries."
 However, the KCC ignored this.
 If Chosun Ilbo had investigated these details, would they have been able to mention terms like "double inflation of personnel costs"?

 Recently, after it became known that the KCC imposed fines on Parti, criticisms such as "targeted audit" and "hasty administration" have emerged.
 The KCC's audit results and press release explicitly mention the "fact-checking project," and it was a well-known fact that this project involved FactCheckNet and others.
 If the media outlets, including Chosun Ilbo, that merely reprinted the KCC's press release had guaranteed the right of reply to Parti even once and attempted to investigate, such criticisms would have arisen much earlier.